avaldebe/AQmon/README.md

 ESP-01 board with a [PMS3003][] sensor,
 and [DHT12][] sensor for temperature and relative humidity.

-Alas, 512 KiB of flash memory is just too litle for this project.
+Alas, 512 KiB of flash memory is just too little for this project.
 Fortunately, almost all ESP-01 boards currently available come with **1 MiB** of flash memory.

 ### Firmware